 Why do we March?

 March to Get Screened (MTGS) was created with a vision to raise colon cancer awareness.
-Throughout the years, it has been developed to provide research and education, free colonoscopy screenings, and financial assistance.
+Throughout the years, it has been developed to provide research and education and financial assistance.

 MTGS was founded in 2009 by Jan Pratt, at that time 35 years old and now a two-time cancer survivor.
 Beginning her journey in 2002 Jan was seen by her Primary Care Physician with an illness disguised as a lingering cold.
 At the time, 50 was the recommended age for a colon cancer screening, but given her family history, Jan asked her physician to be checked earlier.